TIMBER DRIVE ELEMENTARY’S MISSION STATEMENT

 Parents are not to use the bus circle to pick up children in the YMCA program until after 4:30 p.m.
 Prior to that time, please park in the parking lot and use the main entrance, sign in as a visitor and then you will check your child out with the YMCA personnel.

-Afternoon car riders will report directly to the carpool waiting area at dismissal and be called for pick-up upon your arrival.
-To expedite the carpool flow, have your riders’ names displayed clearly on the passenger visor card provided by the school.
+Afternoon car riders will report directly to the carpool room at dismissal and be called for pick-up upon your arrival.
+To expedite the carpool flow, have your carpool tag displayed on the rear view mirror of your vehicle.
 Please note the following important procedures:

 Mornings: Students are to remain in vehicles until the 8:45 bell rings.
 At this time Safety Patrol members will assist in opening car doors.
 For safety reasons children should enter through the main entrance.
 Students should arrive on campus no later than 9:05 a.m.

 Afternoons: Students should not be checked out after 3 pm.
 After 3:00 pm we ask that all dismissals be through normal carpool or bus procedures.